Powers of the operator $u(z)\frac{d}{dz}$ and their connection with some combinatorial numbers: Introduction

-In this paper we show that the powers $A^{k}$ of $A$ are generating operators for many kinds of special (combinatorial) numbers (some of them are Stirling numbers of the first and second kind).
+The mentioned above may motivate one to find an explicit representation for the operators $A^{k}$, $k=1,2,3,...$ In this paper we show that the powers $A^{k}$ of $A$ are generating operators for different kinds of combinatorial numbers (in particular, for Stirling numbers of the first and second kind).
+Also, several new identities for some combinatorial numbers are obtained.